-Assault charges can arise from a domestic dispute, or other types of conflict.
+Assault charges can arise from a domestic dispute or other types of conflict.
 Often these charges boil down to a swearing match between you and another person.
-Unfortunately, no matter how justified you believe your actions were, if convicted you could be sent to jail, fined, and left with a permanent criminal record.
-If divorced, your visitation rights may be effected and your personal movements restricted by a restraining order.
+Unfortunately, no matter how justified you believe your actions were if convicted, you could be sent to jail, fined, and left with a permanent criminal record.
+If divorced, your visitation rights may be affected, and your personal movements restricted by a restraining order.

 If a restraining order is issued against you, federal law requires that you not have any firearms.
-Additionally, if your employer has a zero-tolerance policy regarding criminal convictions, you could lose your job.
-As your attorney, I do everything I can to develop a strong defense so you are not convicted of a crime as a result of a misunderstanding, false testimony, or a situation where you acted in self defense.
+Additionally, you could lose your job if your employer has a zero-tolerance policy regarding criminal convictions.
+As your attorney, I do everything I can to develop a strong defense so you are not convicted of a crime due to a misunderstanding, false testimony, or a situation where you acted in self-defense.

-I have over 38 years experience in defending people charged with assault, aggravated assault, spousal abuse and other violent offenses.
+I have over 39 years of experience in defending people charged with assault, aggravated assault, spousal abuse, and other violent offenses.
 I know from experience how easy it is for someone to be arrested on assault charges based on false statements.
 The same is true of domestic violence charges.